The Like Young

-The Like Young were an American indie rock band from Chicago, Illinois, composed of Amanda and Joe Ziemba.
-The couple had been playing music together in various bands since 1997 (most notably Wolfie and Busytoby).
-They formed the Like Young in the spring of 2002, and were married in the same year.
+The Like Young was an American indie rock band from Chicago, Illinois, composed of Amanda and Joe Ziemba.
+The couple had been playing music together since the 1990s in Wolfie, then Busytoby.
+They formed Like Young in the spring of 2002 and were married in the same year.

-Amanda played the drums and Joe played the guitar, bass, and occasionally keyboard; both sang, though Joe—who wrote most of the songs—took lead more often.
+Amanda played the drums and Joe played the guitar, bass, and occasionally keyboard; both sang, though Joe—who wrote most of the songs—took the lead more often.

 Early releases

 Later in 2002, they released their first album, a five-track EP entitled "Looked Up" Plus Four, with Kittridge Records.
 In the spring of 2003, they released their first full-length album, Art Contest, on Parasol Records to generally positive reviews.

 Their next full-length album, So Serious, was released in the summer of 2004 on Parasol Records.
 Reviews for So Serious were more positive than for Art Contest, with some reviewers sharply contrasting the two.
 Tim Sendra of Allmusic wrote that "Art Contest was a slab of formulaic punk-pop bereft of inspiration and hooks...So Serious makes no radical changes but is about 100 percent better and less cute, more real."